Part 1: South Carolina

 South Carolina’s Strom Thurmond monument | erected in 1999

-Born 38 years after the Civil War ended, Strom Thurmond was a larger-than-life figure who holds a number of impressive records.
+Born 38 years after the Civil War ended, Strom Thurmond was a larger-than-life figure who holds several impressive records.
 In 1954, he was the first senator ever elected as a write-in candidate.
 He was continually reelected for the next 46 years, switching from the Democratic to the Republican party in 1964.
 In 2003, at the ripe old age of 100, he retired as the oldest and longest-serving member of Congress to date.

 But Thurmond is perhaps best known for staging the longest filibuster in U.S. history.
 24 hours and 18 minutes.
 All talk, no bathroom breaks.
 However, it’s now widely believed he violated Senate rules by taking a bathroom break 4 hours into his filibuster and later urinating into a bucket held by an intern in the Senate cloakroom.

 The bill he was attempting (unsuccessfully) to filibuster was the 1957 Civil Rights Act.
 An ardent segregationist, Thurmond’s record falls spectacularly on the wrong side of history.
-He fought for a version of southern culture that used the concept of states rights to preserve the Jim Crow status quo well into the twentieth century.
+He fought for a version of southern culture that used the concept of states’ rights to preserve the Jim Crow status quo well into the twentieth century.

 In 2003, the man who tried to deport John Lennon posthumously earned another impressive record when 78-year old Essie Mae Washington-Williams revealed herself to be the oldest secret lovechild in U.S. political history.
 Her mother was Carrie Butler, a 16-year old African American servant working for Thurmond’s family.